 Learn the lessons of those in our network, those from our home countries or amongst our professional networks.
-Ask both brands who’ve entered and failed (eBay, Yahoo, Zanox, Groupon, etc.) and those who’ve entered and succeeded (KFC, L’Oreal, Starbucks, etc.).
-The leading internet companies often come to China expecting the market to move to them vs. adapting to the market and this has repeatedly proved a disaster, with Groupon being the most recent blueprint for ‘How to do it wrong in China.’
+Ask both brands who have entered and failed (eBay, Yahoo, Zanox, Groupon, etc.) and those who have entered and succeeded (KFC, L’Oreal, Starbucks, etc.).
+The leading internet companies often come to China expecting the market to move to them vs. adapting to the market and this has repeatedly proved a disaster, with Groupon being the most recent blueprint for “How to do it wrong in China.”

 A few recommendations for those considering entering the Chinese market.
 Leveraging an API or utilizing a resource with the ability to speak Mandarin does not mean market access and it most certainly does not mean market understanding.
 China is an incredibly dynamic and complex market.
 This is not a homogenous market like the US — in reality it is more like a European Union with a multitude of local languages, cultures and lifestyles.

-It’s not as simple as just targeting Tier I cities on the coast such as Shanghai, Beijing and Guangzhou all with the same market strategy.
-And when you start targeting China’s rapidly developing Tier II and Tier III interior cities, there are so many layers to the onion in China it is challenging even for myself after 9 years with a strong local team in Darwin.
+It is not as simple as just targeting Tier I cities on the coast such as Shanghai, Beijing and Guangzhou all with the same market strategy.
+And when you start targeting China’s rapidly developing Tier II and Tier III interior cities, there are so many layers to the onion in China it is challenging even for myself after nine years with a strong local team in Darwin.

 1. Only work with people in China with feet on the street in China

-Your staff / agencies should have been in the market and operating successfully for at least 3-5 years and ideally have some international background to avoid culture clashes.
+Your staff/agencies should have been in the market and operating successfully for at least three to five years and ideally have some international background to avoid culture clashes.

-You must have enough trust in the local team / agency to let them make decisions based on local market conditions or the local competitors will run circles around you.
+You must have enough trust in the local team/agency to let them make decisions based on local market conditions or the local competitors will run circles around you.
 You cannot make decisions back in Germany or the US without sufficient on the ground context and support.
-China must have a lean, flat decision making or you’re toast.
+China must have a lean, flat decision making or you are toast.